You can get married or enter into a civil partnership in York if you're:

 This venue would require a risk assessment and you would need permission from the proprietor.
 You can email: email@example.com for further information about one of these weddings.

 Getting married or entering into a civil partnership abroad

-Separate legal procedures apply for religious ceremonies, marrying abroad, and for people subject to immigration control - see gov.uk/marriages-civil-partnerships for more information.
+Separate legal procedures apply for religious ceremonies, marrying abroad, and for people subject to immigration control - see Marriages and civil partnerships in England and Wales (GOV.UK) for more information.

-If you need a Certificate of No Impediment (CONI), and you live in York please contact us for advice at firstname.lastname@example.org or 01904 654477.
+If you need a Certificate of No Impediment, and you live in York please contact us for advice on email: firstname.lastname@example.org or telephone: 01904 654477.